 The Sixth Form Moodle Virtual Learning Environment (VLE) has information covering topics including university applications (UCAS), careers, work experience, specialist tests, entrance examinations, gap years, apprenticeships, volunteering and student finance, to name just a few.

 We have an extensive programme to support students through the university application (UCAS) process.
-In Year 12, there is a Careers Morning in January / February and a Futures and Higher Education Day in late June / early July when speakers from competitive universities deliver sessions regarding the application process and give advice on writing Personal Statements.
+In Year 12, there is a Careers Morning in January and a Futures Day in the summer term when speakers from competitive universities deliver sessions regarding the application process and give advice on writing Personal Statements.
 Students attend a university and careers convention in Manchester in February / March and are given the opportunity to visit a university Open Day in June.
 We also encourage students to visit universities of their own choosing during June and July, as part of their UCAS research.

 Oxford, Cambridge and the Pre-Professional Programme